 When choosing a major, University of Portland students have several choices to make.
-Scroll down to the bottom of this page to see a full list of majors offered at University of Portland below.
+Scroll down to the bottom of this page to see a full list of majors offered at University of Portland.

-University of Portland offers an honors program for highly-qualified applicants, but does not offer a Freshman Honors College.
+✅ University of Portland offers an honors program for highly-qualified applicants, but does not offer a Freshman Honors College.
 Students must complete a senior project if they are in the Honors Program at University of Portland.

-University of Portland does not require an internship for all students, but does require an internship for students in some majors.
-Students can look for internships during the summer, or gain work experience with a part-time job.
+🟨 University of Portland does not require an internship for all students, but does require an internship for students in some majors.

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.